← Back to TapeVisualizer

 Top Tip: The "Halfway Rule"

-If you find a line and aren't sure what it is, find the closest "famous" line (like an inch or a half-inch) and move from there.
+If you find a line and aren't sure what it is, find the closest "famous" line (like a whole inch or a half-inch) and move from there.
 For example, if you are just one tiny click past the 1/2" mark, you are at 9/16".
 If you are halfway between 1/2" and 3/4", you are at 5/8".
+This prevents you from having to count all the way from the beginning of the inch every single time.

 Using an interactive tool like our TapeVisualizer helps build this "muscle memory" by showing you the visual feedback immediately as you scroll.